Help with health costs

 This advice applies to Scotland.
 See advice for See advice for England, See advice for Northern Ireland, See advice for Wales

-Most NHS treatment is free, including all prescriptions, but there are some things you might be charged for.
+Most NHS treatment is free but there are some things you might be charged for.

 NHS dental treatment